awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/proserv-getting-started.md

 To sell professional services on AWS Marketplace, you must complete the following prerequisites:
 + Have access to the AWS Marketplace Management Portal\.
 This is the tool that you use to register as a seller and manage the products that you sell on AWS Marketplace\.
 To learn more about getting access to the AWS Marketplace Management Portal, see [Policies and permissions for AWS Marketplace sellers](detailed-management-portal-permissions.md)\.
 + Register as an AWS Marketplace seller, and, if you want to charge for your products, submit your tax and banking information\.
 To learn more about becoming an seller, see [Getting started as a seller](user-guide-for-sellers.md)\.
-+ You must have a professional services product to offer that is related to at least one public product in AWS Marketplace\.
-Your product must either directly support those products, or offer services that drive subscriptions to that AWS Marketplace product\.
++ You must have a professional services product to offer that is related to an AWS services or at least one public product in AWS Marketplace\.
+Your product must either directly support those products, or offer services that drive subscriptions to those products\.

 **Note**
 Your product must be listed in at least one of these primary categories: Assessments, Implementation, Managed services, Premium support, or Training\.